cychoi/gwenbell.com/writing.md

 I hadn't been to Japan.
 I was barely off my mother's breast, you know.
 Like that twee.

-Still, I knew what I wanted my home to look like someday.
-So I sketched it in that tiny shitty horrible dorm room at UEA.
+Still, I knew what I wanted my home to look like.
+I sketched it in that tiny shitty horrible dorm room at UEA.
 And then, Roberto goes, "Ok.
 Gwen.
 Here's what I want for you to do for me.
 You get a pen, ok.
 And you trace these lines so I can see them."

-So then I traced that whole thing, the Gwendolyn Roundhouse.
+I traced that whole thing, the Gwendolyn Roundhouse.
 Line by line, and I found out how I used to write my gs and as, how I used to bear down with my pen.
 And then I said to Roberto, is this crazy?
 Like is this too custom?
 The roof would have to have rounded glass, that's tinted...the technology wasn't there yet in 2000, but I bet it's there now.

 And he goes, "Sure sure.
 This is great.
 You don't have an architect's mind so you...how do you say it...you don't know what's not possible."